How to Decorate Your Home for the 2026 New Year

 8. Yard Decoration

-New Year courtyard decorations
+New Year Garden Decorations

-VI.
-Pitfall Avoidance Guide
+V. Pitfall Avoidance Guide

 1. Avoid piling up too many red elements to prevent visual fatigue; use neutral colors to balance the scheme;